GodwinCameron/2023-DV200-Term1-Pokedatabase/README.md

 ## 🔥 About the Project:
 #### Cameron Godwin (Author) Interactive Development 200 Term 1

 Hi!
-This is a second year development webapp project for Open Window created in React that explores the PokéAPI by displaying dynamic data using Charts2js
+This is a second year development webapp - (website) project for Open Window created in React that explores the PokéAPI by displaying dynamic data using Charts2js

 ### Built With: